Welcome to Disneyland! Let’s eat some vegan food!

 Note that River Belle Terrace is table service, so a reservation is very much recommended, though you may have luck with the walk up list as well.

-BBQ Tofu: crispy and seasoned with our Signature Rub tossed in BBQ Sauce with Signature Baked Beans and Seasonal Vegetables ($19.00)
+BBQ Tofu: Baked and Seasoned with our Signature Rub, drizzled with BBQ Sauce, served with Black Beans, Garbanzo Beans and Seasonal Vegetables ($19.00)

-There is also a version of the BBQ Tofu on the Kid’s menu:
+Also, on the Kid’s Menu, there is a smaller version of the BBQ Tofu ($9.00).

 Alien Pizza Planet